scottdware/junos-slax-vpn/README.md

 ...then you can just run `op vpn` from _*operational*_ mode.

-Another way is to run the script remotely, calling it via ftp, sftp, or scp.
-The latter two are preferred:
+Another way is to run the script remotely, calling it via sftp, ftp, etc.

 `op url scp://user:password@device/path/to/vpn.slax`